Flurry Logo

 • Matching:

-Set rules to match incoming event data.
+Set rules to match incoming record data.
 This uses the same structure as assertions.

 • Assertions: